May 9, 2016 Katie, OK EF-4 Chase Log and Meteorological Discussion

 On the road:

-Scott and I left Norman, OK around 11am with the intent to target storms along the outflow boundary near the Red River.
+We left Norman, OK around 11am with the intent to target storms along the outflow boundary near the Red River.
 Initiation along the dryline did appear likely, but we were concerned that, despite ample shear with the well-timed shortwave trough during the early-mid afternoon, low-level SRH would be pathetic in the warm, moist air near/east of the dryline.
 We wondered whether the SPC’s statement about the rain cooled air/OFB eroding/breaking apart/advecting northward in streamers would prove false.
 We hoped that the boundary would stay intact allowing for a storm to potentially ride the boundary for what seemed like the only good chance at any unstable surface-based inflow and nice low-level SRH combo during the afternoon.
 We expected low-level SRH to increase nicely over the Arklatex as the LLJ kicked in during the evening.
 So our thought was to go down to Gainesville and then east on US-82.

 1700z-1945z/1200-1445 CDT data analysis:

-Around 17z Scott and I are on I-35 passing near Wynnewood, OK.
+Around 17z we are on I-35 passing near Wynnewood, OK.
 We note that the HRRR now has a nice-looking supercell practically where we are at 21z.
 We discuss stopping and waiting there, but are perplexed by the model solution.
 Low-level winds were relatively weak, and SPC’s mesoscale forecast data from the mesoanalysis page showed SRH quite low during the 20-22z timeframe.
 The model initiates this cell east of Duncan, OK and we do make note of a cumulus field (cu field) in the right place for this to occur.
 So although we continue on to Whitesboro, TX we keep a close eye on the environment in S OK and N TX near the dryline.
 In Whitesboro, we found a Chinese restaurant with 4.5 stars on Google Maps.
 The sauce was nice and light, and the food was high quality.

 While eating, we closely monitored 1-minute satellite and surface observations as well as mesoanalysis.
 Between 1900z and 1940z we noticed several things that persuaded us to return northward on I-35.